Employment Discrimination Lawyers in New York City, Philadelphia and New Jersey Fighting for Employee Rights

 Gender Discrimination | Employment Discrimination Attorneys in New York City, New Jersey, Philadelphia, PA

-Gender discrimination against women in the workplace is a complex area of the law and workers should consult with New York City gender discrimination lawyers, New Jersey discrimination lawyers or Philadelphia gender discrimination lawyers if they feel they are being sexually harassed or treated unequally because of their gender.
+Gender discrimination against women in the workplace is a complex area of the law and workers should consult with New York City gender discrimination lawyers, New Jersey discrimination lawyers or

 What is Gender Discimination? – Gender is being redefined by the day, legally, gender law suits have primarily focused on women.
 Gender discrimination generally takes four basic forms in the workplace.
 Disparate Treatment: being treated differently because of gender.
 Disparate Impact: company policies that adversely affect employees based on gender.
 Sexual harassment/Hostile Work Environment: when misconduct interferes with individual work performance or creates an intimidating, hostile, or offensive work environment.
 Sexual harassment/Quid Pro Quo